sg893052/sonic-buildimage/devops/telemetry/SONiC Threshold feature spec.md

   Example : sonic(conf-if-CPU)# no threshold queue 0 multicast

 This command can be used to clear previously configured threshold on multicast queue buffer of a CPU port.

+4) no buffer-pool threshold

+  Example : sonic(config)# no buffer-pool threshold

+This command can be used to remove buffer-pool threshold configured on ingress and egress buffers.

+5) clear threshold breach {all/eventid}

+  Example : clear threshold breach all/evendid

+This command can be used to clear all/particular threshold breaches recorded by the system.
+The event-id when provided specifies the breach event index (index is indicated in the output of show threshold breaches).

 # 4 Flow Diagrams
 ## 4.1 Config call flow